How to Validate Your Children’s Feelings

 4. Learn to let the feeling go.
 Once you’ve expressed yourself or had your moment, choose to release it, and keep going.
 So often, we choose to ruminate, and we get stuck on a thought and a feeling.
 This is neither helpful, nor healthy because it prevents the release we need, forward movement, and new experiences.

 Children get caught too in a feeling, especially when they are big feelings like sadness or anger.
 They easily become fixated on the feeling, and they can’t get out of this wave!
 Ask them to imagine each feeling as a balloon and when they are ready, they can let go of the balloon and watch it float away.

-If feelings are the internal gage of how we are doing, and if feelings are valuable resources for us to know what we need, let’s help our kids know and express their feelings in healthy ways.
+It is a common misconception that feeling is wrong, and you can see from all the evidence above just how untrue that is.
+If feelings are the internal gauge of how we are doing, and if feelings are valuable resources for us to know what we need, let’s help our kids know and express their feelings in healthy ways.
 I’m not saying the grocery shopping meltdowns, playroom tantrums, and streams of tears when your kids don’t get their way won’t happen.
 I am saying when kids have a better sense of control of their feelings, they are less likely to be big moments that last forever.

 Lindsay Sealey, BA, MA Ed, is the author of the award-winning books Growing Strong Girls: Practical Tools to Cultivate Connection in the Preteen Years and Rooted, Resilient, and Ready now available on Amazon and Audible.
 She is the founder and CEO of Bold New Girls and Brave New Boys and an instructor with Udemy.